 This course is considered self-study, as defined by the New York State Board for Social Work.
 Materials that are included in this course may include interventions and modalities that are beyond the authorized practice of licensed master social work and licensed clinical social work in New York.
 As a licensed professional, you are responsible for reviewing the scope of practice, including activities that are defined in law as beyond the boundaries of practice for an LMSW and LCSW.
-A licensee who practices beyond the authorized scope of practice could be charged with unprofessional conduct under the Education Law and Regents Rules.
+A licensee

-Copyright © 2020 NetCE
+Copyright © 2023 NetCE

-A complete Works Cited list begins on page 35.
+A complete Works Cited list begins on page 36.